NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Breakouts/TutorialsReview/README.md

  * Findability from google search
    * Find the best tutorial for the topic of interest (jump to the content)
    * Stackoverflow-like model
- * Is there a way to encourage people end-users to contribute to the documentaion
+ * Is there a way to encourage people end-users to contribute to the documentation
  * Use case libraries
    * Registration Use Case Library on wiki
    * Segmentation Recipe github page